saurabh-deochake/setup-guides/kubernetes-on-centos7.md

 * **Install and Set Up Kubernetes Components**
 Next, we will install core components of Kubernetes that are essential for our Kubernetes cluster to work.
 These components include kubectl, kubelet and kubeadm.
 We will also install other components that will be important for our set up.
+Install these components on all machines including master and worker nodes.
   * Add Kubernetes Repo
   ```bash
   $ cat <<EOF > /etc/yum.repos.d/kubernetes.repo